-Children who continue to develop lesions, whose lesions fail to heal, or whose lesions progress after 7 days of treatment may be infected with acyclovir-resistant VZV.56 This reflects the fact that acyclovir is a virostatic drug, and that such patients have inadequate VZV-specific cell-mediated immunity to rapidly clear the VZV infection.
-If possible, a lesion culture should be obtained and, if virus is isolated, susceptibility testing should be performed to confirm drug resistance.
-This may be difficult to arrange and will involve significant delay.
-Thus, the decision to change therapy is often based on clinical observations.
+Children in whom lesions continue to develop, fail to heal, or progress after 7 days of treatment may have acyclovir-resistant VZV.71 This reflects the fact that acyclovir is a virostatic drug and that, in such cases, the patient has inadequate VZV-specific cell-mediated immunity to rapidly clear the VZV infection.
+If possible, virus isolation should be attempted so that susceptibility testing can be performed to confirm drug resistance.
+As this may be difficult to arrange and will involve significant delay, the decision to change therapy is often based on clinical observations.
 All acyclovir-resistant VZV strains are resistant to valacyclovir, famciclovir, and ganciclovir.
-The therapeutic choice for acyclovir-resistant VZV is foscarnet 40 to 60 mg/kg body weight, which should be administered IV 3 times daily for 7 days (AII*) or until no new lesions have appeared for at least 48 hours (AIII).49,57 Foscarnet should be administered slowly IV over the course of 2 hours (no faster than 1 mg/kg/minute).
+The therapeutic choice for acyclovir-resistant VZV is foscarnet, 40 to 60 mg/kg body weight per dose, which should be administered IV 3 times daily for 7 days or until no new lesions have appeared for at least 48 hours.60,72 Foscarnet should be administered slowly IV over the course of 2 hours (no faster than 1 mg/kg/minute).

-Foscarnet has significant nephrotoxic potential; ≥30% of patients experience increases in serum creatinine levels.
-It also causes serious electrolyte imbalances (including abnormalities in calcium, phosphorus, magnesium, and potassium levels) in many patients, and secondary seizures or cardiac dysrhythmias can occur.
+Foscarnet has significant nephrotoxic potential; ≥30% of patients experience increases in serum creatinine.
+Foscarnet also causes serious electrolyte imbalances (including abnormalities in calcium, phosphorus, magnesium, and potassium levels) in many patients, and secondary seizures or cardiac dysrhythmias can occur.
 Abnormal liver transaminases and central nervous system symptoms can occur.
-Infusing foscarnet with saline fluid loading can minimize renal toxicity, and infusion through a central venous catheter can avoid thrombophlebitis.
+Infusing foscarnet with saline fluid loading can minimize renal toxicity, and infusion through a central venous catheter can prevent thrombophlebitis.
 Doses should be modified in patients with renal insufficiency (see package insert).
 For patients receiving foscarnet, CBCs, serum electrolytes, and renal function should be monitored at least 2 to 3 times per week during induction therapy and once weekly thereafter.